Classifying Tractable Instances of the Generalized Cable-Trench Problem: Results on Wedging

-Given the diagram for cycle $G$ in Figure \ref{fig:CycleTerms}, we define the following components of $G$ for an edge $e$: \begin{itemize} \item $T$ is the spanning tree of $G$ rooted at $r$ that does not contain edge $e$. \item $v$ is the wedge vertex on $G$ which is identified with the root of $H$ in the graph $G\wedge H$.
-We enforce $v \neq r$.
-In the case where $v = r$, refer to Proposition \ref{wedge_trees_at_roots}. \item $P$ is the path from $r$ to $e$ that includes edge $e$. $Q$ is the path from $e$ to $v$ that does not include edge $e$. $R$ is the path from $r$ to $v$ that does not include $e$.
-Note that all three paths $P, Q, R$ are edge disjoint, and that $P \cup Q \cup R = G$. \item All paths are assumed to originate from the root.
-When the direction of a path is ambiguous, notation $Q^+$ indicates the path is oriented clockwise, and $Q^-$ indicates the path is oriented counter-clockwise. \end{itemize}
+Following the diagram for cycle $G$ presented in Figure \ref{fig:CycleTerms}, we define various important structures within $G$, given a specific edge of interest $e$: \begin{itemize} \item $T$ will refer to the spanning tree of $G$ rooted at $r$ that does not contain edge $e$. \item $R$ denotes the root path from $r$ to $v$ that does not include $e$. \item $PQ$ denotes the root path from $r$ to $v$ that does include $e$.
+The notation is chosen because we will always consider $PQ$ as the concatenation of two paths: $P$ from $r$ to $e$, \emph{including} $e$ and $Q$ from $e$ to $v$, \emph{excluding} $e$. \item Note that, by construction, the three paths $P$, $Q$, and $R$ are edge disjoint and that $E(G) = P \cup Q \cup R$. \item For cabling length computations, $P$ and $R$ are always assumed to originate at the root.
+However, the cabling of $Q$ is sometimes done in each of the two possible orientations.
+So we use $Q^+$ to indicate the clockwise orientation and $Q^-$ to indicate the counter-clockwise orientation when necessary.
+Here the use of ``clockwise'' and ``counter-clockwise'' is only for expository simplicity.
+We only need to distinguish the two orientations as opposites. \end{itemize}

-For notation purposes, if an edge has a subscript, the corresponding components in the decomposition in Figure \ref{fig:CycleTerms} associated to this edge all share the same subscript (i.e. $e_i$ specifies spanning tree $T_i$, and splits $G$ into paths $P_i, Q_i$, and $R_i$.
+For notation purposes, if an edge has a subscript, the corresponding components in the decomposition from Figure \ref{fig:CycleTerms} associated to this edge all share the same subscript (i.e. $e_i$ specifies spanning tree $T_i$, and splits $G$ into paths $P_i$, $Q_i$, and $R_i$.